cpbirch/buildless-ui/README.md

 they are rapidly improving.

 [Open-WC.org](https://open-wc.org/about/) provide a curated set of tools to fill in the gaps.

+## Why not keep using React?

+React and the toolset around it is very mature but React was created to solve a specific problem: at the time of it's inception, different browser vendors had very different DOM implementations requiring developers to perform all kinds of wonderful tricks to make the web applications function correctly.
+The React Virtual DOM was a guarantee that updates to the Virtual DOM will be rendered as intended in any of the supported browsers.

+The current browser implementations are now so similar this problem no longer needs solving.
+In fact React now actively works against the browser specifications by providing a single global scoped virtual DOM instead of many composable shadow DOMs providing better encapsulation, high cohesion and loose coupling between components.

 ## Current issues in User Interface Development